 - Micro-Purchases of \$10,000 or less do not require quotes.
 However, districts must consider price to be reasonable based on research, experience, purchase history or other information and must be documented.
 Purchase cards can be used for micro-purchases if written procurement procedures are approved.
-To the maximum extent practical, purchases should be distributed equitably among suppliers. - Districts that qualify to self-certify could go up to \$40,000 for the purchases of furniture, equipment, or supplies (RCW 28A.335.190). - Districts that qualify to self-certify could go up to \$50,000 for the purchase of books. - If the school district wants to go above \$50,000 for the purchase of books, it must receive approval from OSPI. - Small-Purchases between \$10,000 and \$75,000 must be procured using price or rate quotations from an adequate number of qualified sources (state law requires three sources). - When a district self-certifies, the range changes to between \$40,000 and \$75,000 for the purchases of furniture, equipment, or supplies. - When a district self-certifies, the range changes to between \$50,000 and \$75,000 for the purchases of books. - Purchases of \$75,000 or more must be publicly solicited using sealed bids.
+To the maximum extent practical, purchases should be distributed equitably among suppliers. - Districts that qualify to self-certify could go up to \$40,000 for the purchases of furniture, equipment, or supplies (RCW 28A.335.190). - Districts that qualify to self-certify could go up to \$50,000 for the purchase of books. - If the school district wants to go above \$50,000 for the purchase of books, it must receive approval from OSPI.

+- Small-Purchases (except books) between \$10,000 and \$75,000 must be procured using price or rate quotations from an adequate number of qualified sources (state law requires three sources). - When a district self-certifies, the range changes to between \$40,000 and \$75,000 for the purchases of furniture, equipment, or supplies. - Purchases of \$75,000 or more must be publicly solicited using sealed bids. - Small-Purchases of books between \$10,000 and \$250,000 must be procured using price or rate quotations from an adequate number of qualified sources. - When a district self-certifies, the range changes to between \$50,000 and \$250,000 for the purchases of books. - Book purchases of \$250,000 or more must be publicly solicited using sealed bids.